 A DOCUMENTARY PRODUCED IN-HOUSE BY THE GNOSTIC MOVEMENT

-In 2009, The Gnostic Movement released a feature-length documentary on DVD which it had produced in-house titled Secret Quest: A Three Part Series on the Christian Gnostics.
+In 2009, prior to its closure in 2012, The Gnostic Movement released a feature-length documentary on DVD which it had produced in-house titled Secret Quest: A Three Part Series on the Christian Gnostics.
 This documentary explored the historical beginnings of Gnostic Christianity, and the difference between Gnostic Christianity and what eventually became Christianity as we know it today.

 The documentary also delves into the emergence of Gnostic groups throughout time, such as the Cathars and the Knights Templar, and how they faced similar persecution to the persecution faced by the earlier Christian Gnostics.
 The third episode in the series covers the spiritual exercises that were practiced by modern-day Gnostics, and how they were the same as those which the ancient Gnostics practiced.